StatEval/StatEval/README.md

 Open-ended questions, including those from both the **Foundational Knowledge** and **Statistical Research** datasets, are evaluated through a process-based scoring pipeline designed to assess both final correctness and the quality of intermediate reasoning.

+### 2. Evaluation Methodology

+Open-ended questions, including those from both the **Foundational Knowledge** and **Statistical Research** datasets, are evaluated through a process-based scoring pipeline designed to assess both final correctness and the quality of intermediate reasoning.

 **Evaluation Steps:**

 1. **Reasoning Step Extraction**